unknowntrojan/binja_coolsigmaker/README.md

 This project requires the nightly channel of Rust.

-Check the Cargo.toml file and adjust the binaryninja dependency so it points to whatever Binja update channel you want to compile for. !MAKE SURE! you remove the Cargo.lock file.
+Check the Cargo.toml file and adjust the `binaryninja` dependency so it points to whatever Binja update channel you want to compile for. __!MAKE SURE!__ Cargo caught your change of branch.
+It sometimes doesn't realize you changed it.
+Delete `Cargo.lock` and/or run `cargo clean`.
 Otherwise, it'll keep using whatever version was selected when you built or rust-analyzer ran.

 The Stable tag needs to be updated periodically, there is no "newest-stable" tag.